inkdrop-org/inkdrop-visualizer/README.md

 </p>

 ## Overview
-We built Inkdrop because keeping track of large Terraform configs is hard.
-Seeing a visual map of your resources helps you reason about the relationships and dependencies.
+Inkdrop generates a visual, interactive map of your resources helps you understand relationships and dependencies.

-Inkdrop takes your Terraform config and locally renders it as an interactive webUI, allowing you to get a clean architecture overview in seconds
+Inkdrop takes your Terraform Plan and renders it locally as an interactive WebUI, allowing you to get a clean overview in seconds.

 Benefits:
-- Visualize your terraform plans to review changes at a glance.
+- Review proposed changes at a glance.
-- Use tags and filters to get an overview of a new project fast.
+- Document your infrastructure automatically.
-- Detect Drift, Edit and Document Infrastructure - Coming soon
+- Onboard engineers to a new project 10 times faster.

-## Installation
+Note: Inkdrop currently only works for AWS resources.

-You can install Inkdrop with Brew, as a Linux binary or with NPM :
+## Quick Install

-**Install via Brew:**
+**With Brew:**

 ```
 brew tap inkdrop-org/inkdrop-visualizer
 brew install inkdrop-visualizer
 ```
-**Install via Linux:**
+**With Linux:**

 ```
 wget https://github.com/inkdrop-org/inkdrop-visualizer/releases/latest/download/inkdrop-linux-x64.tar.gz